 Retirement is a momentous occasion that marks the turning point from, “Jesus, I can’t believe I have to do this another day,” to “Holy Christ, what the hell am I going to do with all this time?”
 A major milestone indeed.
-And whether it’s goodbye or good riddance, you’re sure to have some feelings about losing that coworker to the great hereafter.
-Whether you’d like to give them something useful, something sentimental, or a gag gift to subtly taunt them about their advancing age, you can find your retirement gift muse lurking somewhere on this page.
+And whether it’s goodbye or good riddance, you’re sure to have some feelings about losing that retiree to the great hereafter.
+Whether you’re looking for retirement gifts that are sentimental and thoughtful, things that are useful, or gag gifts to subtly taunt them about their advancing age, you can find your retirement gift muse lurking somewhere on this page.

 When you are retired, time doesn’t mean quite the same thing anymore.
 The day clock will tell you what day of the week it is (they all blend together), and it will give you a vague sense of what time it might be (which, let’s be honest here, is all you really need).
 What it won’t tell you is what the exact time is (let the working stiffs worry about that).